tcspears/gitwords/README.md

 ```

 ## Requirements
+* A writing workflow that involves the production of plain text documents.
+LaTeX will definitely work, but so will more popular tools such as Scrivener (see [here](http://kpower.me/2013/08/26/scrivener-with-git.html))
 * git.
 See [here](http://git-scm.com/downloads) for more information.
 * A working R installation.
 See [here](http://www.r-project.org/).
 * Within R, you will also need to install the ‘ggplot2’ package, which can be obtained by running `install.packages(“ggplot2”)’ within an R session.